endelofaustin/kennyhogginsgame/README.md

 # kennyhogginsgame
 Kenny is a pig.
 He likes being a pig.
 And a hog.
-Let’s for a jog
+Let’s go for a jog.

 Pig will jump on platform.
+There will be input and a game loop and sprites